 Everybody likes to eat well, and there has never been a better time in history for gourmets.
 Swiss grocery stores and delicatessens offer specialties, beverages and fresh produce from across the planet year-round.
-Regional and organic grocery shoppers too are spoilt for choice.
+Regional and organic grocery shoppers too are spoiled for choice.

 All that luxury comes at a price.
 If you don’t have a lot of disposable income you might find yourself either missing out on the joy of good food or burning a serious hole in your wallet at the checkout.
-If your grocery budget is tight, checkout these 9 tips for grocery savings before opting for soup and bread or spending your weekends trekking to grocery stores in neighboring countries.
+If your grocery budget is tight, check out these tips for grocery savings before opting for soup and bread or spending your weekends trekking to grocery stores in neighboring countries.

-1. Shop by red dots.
+1. Shop by red dots

 This is the easiest and most consistent way to save money on grocery shopping in Switzerland.
 All of the big retailers including Migros, Coop, Denner, Aldi Suisse and Lidl slash the prices of groceries that are nearing their expiration date.
 These discounts are clearly marked on the products themselves (typically with a red or orange sticker) and normally knock 25% or 50% off the retail price.
 This puts the cost of many quality groceries on par, or even well below, the prices charged in neighboring countries.

 Shopping by red dots requires some flexibility because there is no way to know what items will be discounted ahead of your shopping trip, but this also lends to an interesting and varied culinary life.
 As a rule, evenings and weekends are the best time to pick up red-dot sales.
 Shopping non-perishable items like toys, electronics, appliances and kitchenware is best done after major holidays (after the Christmas season, for example).